 Bruce I. Sachs

-Mr. Sachs has served as a director since 1998 and is the Board's co-lead independent director.
-He brings to Vertex many years of experience working with companies in high growth business environments as an executive and as a general partner of Charles River Ventures, since 1999.
+Mr. Sachs joined the Vertex Board in 1998 and is the Board's co-lead independent director.
+He brings to Vertex many years of experience working with companies in high-growth business environments as an executive and as a general partner of Charles River Ventures, since 1999.
 Read more

 From 1998 to 1999, he served as Executive Vice President and General Manager of Ascend Communications, Inc. From 1997 until 1998, Mr. Sachs served as President and Chief Executive Officer of Stratus Computer, Inc. From 1995 to 1997, he served as Executive Vice President and General Manager of the Internet Telecom Business Group at Bay Networks, Inc. From 1993 to 1995, he served as President and Chief Executive Officer at Xylogics, Inc.

-Mr. Sachs holds a B.S.E.E. in electrical engineering from Bucknell University, a M.E.E. in electrical engineering from Cornell University, and an M.B.A. from Northeastern University.
+Mr. Sachs holds a bachelor's degree in electrical engineering from Bucknell University, a master's degree in electrical engineering from Cornell University and an MBA from Northeastern University.

 Elaine S. Ullian

-Ms. Ullian has served as a director since 1997 and is the Board's co-lead independent director.
-She brings to Vertex 20 years of experience delivering healthcare to patients as Chief Executive Officer of major hospitals.
+Ms. Ullian joined the Vertex Board in 1997 and is the Board's co-lead independent director.
+She brings to Vertex 20 years of experience delivering health care to patients as Chief Executive Officer of major hospitals.
 Read more

 From 1996 to 2010, she served as President and Chief Executive Officer of Boston Medical Center.
 And from 1994 to 1996, she served as President and Chief Executive Officer of Boston University Medical Center Hospital.
 From 1987 to 1994, Ms. Ullian served as President and Chief Executive Officer of Faulkner Hospital.
 She also serves as a director of Hologic, Inc. and Thermo Fisher Scientific Inc.